About the (in)equivalence between holonomic versus non-holonomic theories of gravity: The geometrical framework

 or, equivalently, in terms of vector bundles,

 where $q$ and $q'$ are bundle contractions.
-Clearly, the existence of the bundle isomorphism $h$ or, equivalently, $e$, allow us to formulate gravity on other bundles beyond natural ones.
-The issue of these different constructions being dynamically equivalent was exactly what we tackle in Section \ref{sec:on-shell_equivalence}.
-At least, classically, where these isomorphisms are (usually) assumed to exist.
+Clearly, it is the existence of the bundle isomorphism $h$ --- or, equivalently, $e$ --- that allow us to formulate gravity on other bundles beyond natural ones.
+In Section~\ref{sec:on-shell_equivalence}, we proved that these different constructions are dynamically equivalent, in the classical realm, if the diagrams above hold true.

-At this point, were ready to state equations \eqref{eq:field-transformation} in a geometrical fashion.
-Indeed, they are just the pullback by $e$ of the non-holonomic metric $\eta$ and connection $A$ to the holonomic metric $g$ and connection $\Gamma$, respectively,
+We are ready to state equations~\eqref{eq:field-transformation} in a geometrical fashion.
+They correspond to the pullback along $e$ of the non-holonomic metric $\eta$ and connection $A$ to the holonomic metric $g$ and connection $\Gamma$, respectively,

-much in the spirit first presented in \cite{giachetti1980}.
-Clearly, equations in \eqref{eq:e-pullback} are a reincarnation of equation \eqref{eq:soldered_connection}, but on an associated vector bundles and including the metric field.
-Again, we stress that $e$ is not an isomorphism from $TX$ it iself, but an isomorphism from $TX$ to $TM$.
-In the former case, $e$ can be seen as functorial lifts of $lAut\left(X\right)$, according to \ref{dia:categorical_lift}, and thus its matrix representation is $\tensor{J}{^{\nu'}_\mu}(x)$.
+much in the spirit first presented in~\cite{giachetti1980}.
+Clearly, equations in~\eqref{eq:e-pullback} are a reincarnation of equation~\eqref{eq:soldered_connection}, but on an associated vector bundles, and including the metric field.
+Nevertheless, we again stress that, $e$ is not an isomorphism from $TX$ to itself, but an isomorphism from $TX$ to $TM$.
+Otherwise, $e$ would be the functorial lift of $lAut\left(X\right)$, according to~\ref{dia:categorical_lift}, and its matrix representation would be $\tensor{J}{^{\nu'}_\mu}(x)$.
 This is an important conceptual distinction that, in practice, only amount for a substitution from $\tensor{J}{^{\nu'}_\mu}(x)$ to $\tensor{e}{^A_\mu}(x)$ in the transformation law for tensor and connection fields.
 Since equations of motion should be covariant under the latter, it is also covariant under the former.
-This is what underpins our result from Section \ref{sec:on-shell_equivalence}.
-An advantage of this geometrical construction, however, is that it makes very clear what is the meaning of a non-invertible $\tensor{e}{^A_\mu}(x)$, which are configurations that imply topology-changing spacetimes (\textit{vide} Section \ref{sec:discussions}).
-Let $R$ be a region in which $\mathrm{det}\left[\tensor{e}{^A_\mu}(x)\right]=0 \; \forall \; x \in R$.
-Over such non-invertible region, $e$, of course, cannot be an isomophism and, thus, $TM$ cannot be realized as a bundle soldered to $TX$.
-In other words, at $R$ the equivalence principle, as defined above, fails.
+This is what geometrically underpins our analytical result of Section~\ref{sec:on-shell_equivalence}.